-Each student, upon completion of the spring of the second year of architectural study, will be assessed by a faculty committee consisting of the director of undergraduate studies, instructors from the student's first two years, and others as necessary, to determine whether their academic performance merits continued enrollment in the B.A. in Architecture program.
+Each student, upon completion of the spring of the second year of architectural study, will be assessed by a faculty committee consisting of the director of undergraduate studies, instructors from the student's first two years, and others as necessary, to determine whether their academic performance merits continued enrollment in the B.A. in the Architecture program.
 The committee's recommendations are forwarded to the dean and subsequently submitted to the Office of the Registrar.
 Students are informed of the decision by a letter sent via email.
-Students may appeal decisions to the dean of the School of Architecture.
+Students may appeal decisions to the dean of the School of Architecture approved within six weeks following the deadline for submittal of spring semester grades.
+Students approved for the major continue in the B.A. sequence and complete any remaining university graduation requirements.
+Any students who are not approved should meet with the director of undergraduate studies and the Office of Academic Advising to develop alternative academic plans.

 In early March of their second year, students will receive an email explaining how to complete the Declaration of Major and the date by which it must be submitted to the undergraduate administrator.
 Students will submit a portfolio of their studio work (including ARCH 101, 102, 201, and 202) by midnight the final day of exams.
-Students are notified if they have been approved within four weeks following the deadline for submittal of spring semester grades.
-Students approved for the major continue in the B.A. sequence and complete any remaining university graduation requirements.
-Any students who are not approved should meet with the director of undergraduate studies and the Office of Academic Advising to develop alternative academic plans.
+Students are notified if they have been

 Approval for the major is based on an examination of each student's academic performance, demonstrated aptitude, and assessment of whether the student is on track for advanced study at the B.Arch. level.
 While grades are not the exclusive criteria for the decision, Rice Architecture expects a minimum 3.0 GPA within the required courses for the major, no more than one studio course grade in the C range and no more than three grades in the C range in all courses required for the major.
 Three grades in the C range in required courses will automatically make a student ineligible for further pursuit of the major.
 These minimum criteria for consideration of approval are neither exclusive of additional factors nor sufficient in themselves for approval.
-Examples of additional criteria include (but are not limited to): behavioral and judicial concerns: repeated written warnings and/or concerns from instructors; and progress and performance in degree requirements outside the major.
+Examples of additional criteria include (but are not limited to): behavioral and judicial concerns; repeated written warnings and/or concerns from instructors; and progress and performance in degree requirements outside the major.